U.S.-backed Yemeni troops attack al Qaeda in southern state

 Shabwa, one of the key southern Yemeni provinces, is where the U.S. military carried out an air strike in June that killed Abu Khattab al Awlaqi, one of the emirs of AQAP, along with two other militants.

-It is also the site of Yemen's only gas terminal, in the province's port of Belhaf port, and the pipeline feeding the terminal has been targeted several times by AQAP, al Qaeda's most active branch.
-The terminal stopped operating after foreign experts were evacuated from the facility in 2015.
+It is also the site of Yemen's only gas terminal, in the province's port of Belhaf, and the pipeline feeding the terminal has been targeted several times by AQAP, al Qaeda's most active branch.
+The terminal stopped operating after foreign experts were evacuated in 2015.

 Operations against the militants are complicated by the Yemeni civil war.
-A Saudi-led coalition is fighting Houthi rebels backed by Iran and troops loyal to former President Ali Abdullah Saleh, in a campaign to restore the internationally recognised government of President Hadi.
+A Saudi-led coalition is fighting Houthi rebels backed by Iran and troops loyal to former President Ali Abdullah Saleh in a campaign to restore the internationally recognized government of President Hadi.

-The forces are largely stalemated, but the fighting has plunged millions into poverty, displaced millions of others and killed more than 10,000 people.
-(Reporting by Aziz El Yaakoubi, editing by Larry King)
+The forces are largely stalemated but the fighting has plunged millions into poverty, displaced millions of others and killed more than 10,000 people.

+Reporting by Aziz El Yaakoubi; Editing by Larry King and James Dalgleish